joselrnz/rss-feed-etl/docs/SECURITY.md

 ## 🔒 Confidential Information Protection

-This repository contains job hunting automation tools that may handle sensitive personal and professional information.
+This repository contains data processing automation tools that may handle sensitive personal and professional information.
 Follow these guidelines to protect your data.

 ## ⚠️ NEVER COMMIT THESE FILES